 Students can join the Exchange Program for one semester or one year without taking a leave of absence.
 Those participating in the General Study Abroad Program can study abroad from one quarter.
-It is possible to extend the study abroad term to 2 years in maximum, but up to one year will be included into the residence requirement.
+It is possible to extend the study abroad term to a maximum of 2 years, but no more than one year will be included into the residence requirement.

-§ a712 Short-term Language Programs: Sophia University sends students to several language programs at designated overseas universities during the summer and spring recess.
-By participating in these programs and successfully completing the courses, students will be able to earn language credits that can be used for fulfilling Sophia University's graduation requirements.

-§ a713 Short-term Study Abroad Programs: Sophia University sends students to several intensive programs on specialized subjects at designated overseas institutions during the summer and spring recess.
+- § a712 Short-term Language Programs: Sophia University sends students to several language programs at designated overseas universities during the summer and spring recess.
+By participating in these programs and successfully completing the courses, students will be able to earn language credits that can be used for fulfilling Sophia University's graduation requirements. - § a713 Short-term Study Abroad Programs: Sophia University sends students to several intensive programs on specialized subjects at designated overseas institutions during the summer and spring recess.
 By participating in one of these programs and successfully completing the courses, students earn credits that can be transferred, with the approval of their department, as specialized education or general studies credits.